 Formation of Primary lysosomes

 Enzymes present in the lysosomes are synthesized in rough endoplasmic reticulum and are then transported to the cytoplasm by transport vesicles into Golgi apparatus through Cis-Golgi or forming a face.
-These enzymes are further processed in Golgi apparatus and then budded off from Trans–Golgi or maturing face of Golgi apparatus in the form of the primary lysosome.
+These enzymes are further processed in the Golgi complex and then budded off from Trans–Golgi or maturing face of Golgi complex in the form of the primary lysosome.

 Enzymes are sometimes synthesized by ribosomes, transported through endoplasmic reticulum into Golgi apparatus and from trans Golgi, they are punched of as vesicles, the primary lysosomes.